Trump fails in latest effort to shield his tax returns from Congress

 A federal judge has cleared the way for Congress to acquire Donald Trump’s tax returns from during much of his time in the White House.

-Congress is owed “great deference” when making such requests, and Mr Trump was “wrong on the law,” wrote Washington DC district judge Trevor McFadden, a Trump appointee, in his decision.
+Congress is owed “great deference” when making oversight requests, and Mr Trump was “wrong on the law,” wrote Washington DC district judge Trevor McFadden, a Trump appointee, in his decision on Tuesday.

 “A long line of Supreme Court cases requires great deference to facially valid congressional inquiries,” the decision reads.
 “Even the special solicitude accorded former Presidents does not alter the outcome.”